 Every student has a unique set of circumstances: academic preparation, skills and abilities, drive and self-motivation, family and work responsibilities, etc. The number of credits a student should enroll in depends on many of these factors as well as on the type and level of difficulty of classes in which they intend to enroll.
 For some students, 15 credits could be considered a full load, while others may be able to successfully complete more credits a semester.
 Registering for too many credits may result in lower performance.

-- Students who want to register for more than 20 credits during a fall or spring semester will need the approval of their advisors.
+- Students who want to register for more than 20 credits during a fall or spring semester will need the approval of their SSA.

-- Students who want to register for more than 10 credits in the summer term will need the approval of their advisors.
+- Students who want to register for more than 10 credits in the summer term will need the approval of their SSA.